MBroadbent95/alien_invasion/README.md

 Building Alien Invasion in python has given me a more in depth understanding of the popular industry practice, object oriented programming.

-Just from scroilling alone, you can see how much more clean and easier to read everything is when compared to my first attempt at alien invaders back for my first project in vanilla JavaScript.
+Just from scrolling alone, you can see how much more clean and easier to read everything is when compared to my first attempt at alien invaders back for my first project in vanilla JavaScript.
 ![Vanilla JS from Proj 1](./images/vaniila_js_proj1.png)

 ![Alien Invasion Clean OOP](./images/alien_inv_cln_oop.png)

 In the months leading up to assembling the project, I was working my way through the crash course book.
 This was a very convenient way of expanding what I had previously learned about python whilst also balancing my obligations.
-At about 80% of the way through this project, I had landed a new job and could not spend as much time on development as I had previously.
+About 80% of the way through this project, I had landed a new job and could not spend as much time on development as I had previously.
-This resulted in the final stages of the project feeling a lot more longer than they actually were.
-In light if this, I am rather proud that I was able to progress the project despite my higher priority obligations.
+This resulted in the final stages of the project feeling a lot longer than they actually were.
+In light of this, I am rather proud that I was able to progress the project despite my higher priority obligations.

 Challenges: